oracle/graal/docs/reference-manual/native-image/README.md

 There are also Maven and Gradle plugins for Native Image to automate building, testing and configuring native executables.
 Learn more [here](https://graalvm.github.io/native-build-tools/latest/index.html).

-Lastly, not all applications may be compatible with Native Image.
+Some applications may need additional configuration to be compiled with GraalVM Native Image.
 For more details, see [Native Image Compatibility Guide](Compatibility.md).

 Native Image can also interop with native languages through a custom API.
 Using this API, you can specify custom native entry points into your Java application and build it into a nativw shared library.
 To learn more, see [Interoperability with Native Code](InteropWithNativeCode.md).

-## License

-The Native Image technology is distributed as a separate installable to GraalVM.
-Native Image for GraalVM Community Edition is licensed under the [GPL 2 with Classpath Exception](https://github.com/oracle/graal/blob/master/substratevm/LICENSE).

-Native Image for GraalVM Enterprise Edition is licensed under the [Oracle Technology Network License Agreement for GraalVM Enterprise Edition](https://www.oracle.com/downloads/licenses/graalvm-otn-license.html).

 ### Further Reading